Monday 11 August 2025

 Precautionary and control measures

-Before commencing a manual handling operation, assessment should be made to take into account all risk factors.
+Before commencing a manual handling operation, assessment should be made to take into account all risk factors and the associated risks should be mitigated.
 Appropriate precautionary measures should be taken and the workers should be duly informed.
+The precautionary measures may include:

 2.5 Fire and explosion

-Many pesticides need to be diluted with such inflammable liquids as petrol or kerosene, so they carry the risk of fire or explosion.
+Many pesticides need to be diluted with inflammable liquids such as petrol or kerosene, so they carry the risk of fire or explosion.
 Compressed aerosol pesticides in canned form also contain inflammable liquids and have the same kind of risk.

 Precautionary and control measures